Zeitschriftendatenbank/perl_books/exercise04.md

 Make sure that the LDF server with the `perl_authors` and `perl_books` datasources from Exercise 3 is still running.

-Start a new Linked Data Fragments client with your settings:
+Start a new Linked Data Fragments client with your settings (within directory `/home/catmandu/LinkedDataFragments/client`) :

 ```terminal
 $ npm start